Python 3.13

 • PYTHON_PERF_JIT_SUPPORT allows integration with Perf without frame pointers (3.12 added PYTHON_PERF_SUPPORT using frame pointers)

-Not a specific feature, but WASI is now the official flavor of WebAssembly actively supported, and Emscripten is relegated to Pyodide.
+Not a specific feature, but WASI is now the official flavor of WebAssembly actively supported (and now tier 2!), with Emscripten relegated to Pyodide.

 Final Words